khaustova/token_hunter/README.md

 ## :exclamation: Warning
 This application is not a magical money-making machine.
 It's just a tool.

-Using this application requires not only an understanding of which tokens you want to trade but also at least a basic proficiency in Python to customize it effectively.
+Using it requires not only an understanding of which tokens you want to trade but also at least a basic proficiency in Python to customize it effectively.

 The graphical interface for configuring trading settings is quite limited, so it is highly recommended to manually adjust the settings in the `token_hunter/settings.py` file within the `check_api_data()` and `check_settings()` functions.